Oops and Daisies

 Activity Books/Magazines

 Highlights for Kids, Disney magazines, wipe clean books… and the list goes on!
-Most of her activity books/magazines have loads of things for preschoolers to do.
+Most of our activity books/magazines have loads of things for preschoolers to do.
 Sometimes it’s learning to write her favorite princess’s name, other time it’s a matching game or “spot the difference.”
 With many of them having 50+ pages, the books/magazines can last quite awhile, making them perfect for quiet time.
 (Bonus: she loves when magazines are addressed to her!)

 Coloring page download